eth-brownie/brownie/docs/quickstart.rst

 Access to local accounts is through :func:`accounts <brownie.network.account.Accounts>`, a list-like object that contains :func:`Account <brownie.network.account.Account>` objects capable of making transactions.

-Here is an example of checking a balance and transfering some ether:
+Here is an example of checking a balance and transferring some ether:

 .. code-block:: python